-What Is Halo Top and How Is it So Low in Calories?
+What Is Halo Top and How Is it Low in Calories?

 Where’s the Sugar in Halo Top?

-Organic stevia is the sweetener Halo Top boasts about the most, along with erythritol.
+Organic stevia is the sweetener that Halo Top boasts about the most, along with erythritol.
 Erythritol is a natural sweetener found in fruits such as pears and grapes.
-These make Halo Top different from other brands that rely on more harmful sweeteners — the two sweeteners don’t have strong impact on blood sugar, nor do they cause bloating.

 Why Stevia and Erythritol Are Keto-Friendly

-Stevia and erythritol are two of the most commonly-used sweeteners on keto.
-Both are sugar-free, low on the glycemic index and low in carbohydrates.
+Stevia and erythritol are two of the most commonly used sugar substitutes on keto.
+Both are sugar-free, low on the glycemic index, and low in carbohydrates.

-Erythritol also ranks zero on the glycemic index, and contains roughly 0.24 calories per gram (still only 6% of the calories in sugar).
-Erythritol is classified as a sugar alcohol, but can be found naturally in some fruits.
-Unlike other sugar alcohols, erythritol does not cause digestive stress.
+Erythritol also ranks zero on the glycemic index and contains roughly 0.24 calories per gram (still only 6% of the calories in sugar).
+Erythritol is classified as a sugar alcohol and can be found naturally in some fruits.
+Unlike other sugar alcohols, erythritol does not cause digestive stress[*][*].

-The nutrition facts between each Halo Top low carb ice cream are remarkably similar.
-Most flavors contain 5 grams of carbs, 70–90 calories per serving and 2–3 grams of fat.
+The Halo Top nutrition facts among different flavors is remarkably similar.
+Most flavors contain 5 grams of carbs, 70–90 calories per serving size and 2-3 grams of fat.
 However, there are a few differences, which are noted below.
-Overall, the best flavor to consume on keto is the dairy-free Peanut Butter Cup, and the worst is dairy-free Cinnamon Roll.

-If you do not tolerate dairy well, most Halo Top flavors also come with a dairy-free option.
-This is why you will see flavors listed twice below, under both “dairy flavors” and “dairy-free flavors.”
+If you do not tolerate dairy well, many Halo Top flavors also come with a dairy-free option.
+You’ll find two separate lists below, for both dairy flavors and dairy-free flavors.

-The following flavors are ranked from “best” to “worst,” based on how well they fit into the keto diet.
-Ironically, those with the highest carb counts also contain gluten.
+The following flavors are ranked from best to worst, based on Halo Top nutrition and how well they fit into the keto diet.
+As it turns out, those with the highest carb count also contain gluten.